The debut Florida crime novel from Spencer Fleury, available now in print and ebook.

 “Contains about a thousand more ‘fuck‘s than I would have included.” – Bob Fleury, co-creator of Spencer Fleury

-When can you get your hands on a copy?
+Where can you get your copy?

 How I’m Spending My Afterlife will also be available at select brick-and-mortar independent bookstores (and you should always support your local brick-and-mortar independent bookstore).
 If you’d like your local store or library to carry it, just ask them to order copies through Ingram.